cdwiegand/go-curling/README.md

 - 250: Invalid/missing url

 # Tests
 Tests are now present in the code - run `go test -v ./...` to run them.
+Most test files contain both

 # License
 go-curling is licensed under the [MIT License](./LICENSE).
 Previously it was licensed under the LGPL - as I am the sole author prior to this change, I approve the change.